 Begin working on your leadership portfolio as soon as possible; continue to build your portfolio as you work through the program.
 See complete details attached.

+as you work tillough the program.
+See complete details attached.

 Enrol in the program by completing your application and paying the \$75 payment

 Complete ALL course requirements

 Complete your portfolio

 Register and pay for LEAD-1559 Assessment

 Submit your portfolio to leadership@jibc.ca